 Motivational Speeches from Movies

-Here are ten great motivational speeches from movies (and the characters that give them):
+Here are ten best motivational speeches from movies (and the characters that give them):

 - Independence Day (President Whitmore).